Dropshipping: Pros and Cons

 Dropshipping with Rackbeat

 Even though you don’t have a physical warehouse it’s still important to keep an overview, of which orders have been processed on your end.
+In short: you need proper order management.
 The orders that are placed in your webshop are automatically created in Rackbeat, and with just a few clicks, you can convert these to a dropshipping order.
 Then the order will then be placed at your supplier, and the delivery address will be the customers, but the billing address will be your company – all through Rackbeat.

 In short, it brings you closer to your supplier, and you are left with fewer tasks concerning operations of your dropshipping business, and you can use the time saved to focus on growing your business.
 If you are nodding along in agreement right now – then you’re ready to dropship with Rackbeat!